genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 IMPORTANT!
 The success message should always end in `Ack` in order for the internal `eventHandler` logic to handle validation correctly.
 :::

-### Error Messages
+### Error messages

-We follow common format to represent error or warning messages sent between server and client.
-The message format will be same for all HTTP and WebSocket messages we support
+There is a common format for error or warning messages sent between server and client.
+The message format is the same for all the HTTP and WebSocket messages we support:

-Message Format:

 ```kotlin
 MESSAGE_TYPE = ...